BranchingBad/zone-poker/README.md

 - **Zone Transfer Attempts (AXFR)**: Tries to perform a DNS zone transfer against each authoritative nameserver over both IPv4 and IPv6.
 - **Email Security Analysis**: Checks for `SPF`, `DMARC`, and `DKIM` records and analyzes their policies for potential misconfigurations.
 - **WHOIS & IP Intelligence**: Fetches `WHOIS` data for the domain and runs `IPWHOIS` lookups on nameserver IP addresses to find ASN details.
+- **SSL/TLS Certificate Analysis**: Retrieves and analyzes the SSL/TLS certificate for the domain, including validity, issuer, and Subject Alternative Names (SANs).
+- **SMTP Server Analysis**: Connects to mail servers to check for STARTTLS support and retrieve banners.
 - **Nameserver & DNSSEC Analysis**: Gathers information about the domain's nameservers (IPv4/IPv6) and checks for DNSSEC records (`DNSKEY`, `DS`).
 - **Global DNS Propagation Check**: Verifies DNS resolution against common public resolvers (Google, Cloudflare, Quad9).
 - **Technology Detection**: Identifies web technologies, server types, and security headers on the domain's HTTP/HTTPS services.
 - **Security Audit**: Performs basic security checks for common DNS misconfigurations.
 - **OSINT Enrichment**: Gathers related data from open-source intelligence sources (e.g., AlienVault OTX).
+- **IP Reputation**: Checks the reputation of discovered IP addresses against the AbuseIPDB database.
-- **Rich Console Output**: Uses the `rich` library to display results in beautifully formatted tables, trees, and panels in the terminal.
+- **Rich Console Output**: Uses the `rich` library to display results in beautifully formatted tables, trees, and panels.
 - **Flexible Configuration**: Use a `JSON` config file to manage all your scan options and API keys, with a clear priority system (CLI > Config > Defaults).
 - **Bulk Analysis**: Scan multiple domains at once by providing a JSON file.
 - **Data Export**: Automatically exports all findings to structured `JSON` and detailed `TXT` reports to a configurable directory.